TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 - `this.user.motives` not being an array
 - `this.mission.difficulty` not being a number

+If any of the above errors occur then `false` will always be returned.

-But will always return `false` if any of those errors occur.
-Try it out with this input and play around by breaking some of the fields:
+Use the input below to experiment and try breaking some of the fields:

 ```json
 {